 The treated area then forms a scab after a week or so before healing, and there will be some risk of scarring or discolouration.
 Although there is minimal scarring with this method, there is a higher chance of recurrence compared to other techniques.

-2. Punch excision
+2. Punch Excision

 The punch excision method is ideal for smaller moles.
 Likewise, local anaesthesia will first be applied to the area.
 Next, your doctor will use a device to “punch out” a cylindrical piece of skin that contains the cluster of pigmentation that makes up the mole before closing the skin with stitches.